tt2442/rotate_screen/README.md

 # rotate_screen
-Change the rotate of screen and devices for touchscreen
+Change the rotate of screen and devices for touchscreen and disable the touchpad

 For list your devices do :